Visit the Advising page to ensure that your question can be answered by the COGS Program Coordinator before submitting an inquiry.

 - Admission requirements for B.Sc.
 Computational Intelligence and Design (when applying via the second-year application): https://science.ubc.ca/students/degree/apply/req#1226

 - Admission requirements for B.A.
 Cognition and the Brain, B.A.
-Language, B.A.
-Mind, Language, and Computation, and B.Sc.
-Cognition and the Brain (only when switching in from a different major): https://cogsys.ubc.ca/application-instructions
+Language, and B.A.
+Mind, Language, and Computation specializations (declaring a major for the first time OR switching from a different major), and B.Sc.
+Cognition and the Brain (only when switching from a different major): https://cogsys.ubc.ca/applying-to-cognitive-systems/admission-requirements/

 - Admission requirements for B.Sc.
 Computational Intelligence and Design (when switching in from a different major): Please contact Computer Science Advising for details.